-These were the two scriptures verse for this assignment.
+These were the two scripture verses for this assignment.

 “Look!
 How good and how pleasant it is when brothers truly live in unity.
 2 It is like fine oil poured on the head, which flows down the beard— Aaron’s beard, and then flows down his garments.
 3 It is like the dew of Hermon, which flows down upon the hills of Zion.
 Indeed, that is where the Lord has decreed a blessing will be available—eternal life.” - Psalms 133 NLT